deschutesdesigngroupllc/perscom-widget/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

+### `npm run build:widget`

+Builds the app to use as a widget with all output in one .js and .css file.

 ### `npm run eject`

 **Note: this is a one-way operation.
 Once you `eject`, you can't go back!**